odyslam/odyslam.com/_posts/2022/2022-01-29-gov-of-venice.md

 That's right.
 There is no reason why a Guild couldn't be a DAO of its own, voting and vetoing on proposals of other DAOs, as long as they have been accepted to participate in the Governance Process.

-As far as the standard is concerned, **a Guild is an address that supports a simple and specific set of interfaces**, mainly around sending proposals and receiving verdicts.
+As far as the standard is concerned, **a Guild is an ethereum address of a smart contract that supports a simple and specific set of interfaces**, mainly around sending proposals and receiving verdicts.

-The standard is intentionally abstract about the type of the Governance protocol and the Guild.
+The standard is intentionally abstract about the exact inner workings of the Governance protocol and the Guild.
 It focuses on their intercommunication and how they work as autonomous units.
 That means that a Guild can function in any way it seems best, from a closely-knit group of people who align over a video call, to a trustless Guild where Guild Members **vote** on how the Guild should respond.

-Note that the reference implementation is a much more opinionated design based on this simple concept, so the interfaces defined in the source code are not equivalent to what we define here.
+The reference implementation is a much more opinionated design based on this simple concept, so the interfaces defined in the source code are not equivalent to what we define here.

 **This is an evolving standard and we foresee making many changes after initial feedback.
-I am actively looking for co-authors to bring this EIP to life**.
+We are actively looking for co-authors to bring this EIP to life**.

 ![](https://i.imgur.com/s8WFuLM.png)
 *Figure 2.
 Overview of the components and how they interact*